big89/whmcs-checkout-finland-payment-gateway/README.md

 ## Setup

-Begin by activating the payment gateway under Setup > Payments > Payment Gateways and choose Nexxus Pay from the Available Gateways dropdown.
+Begin by activating the payment gateway under Setup > Payments > Payment Gateways and choose Checkout Finland from the Available Gateways dropdown.